Prices of the Renault Captur crossover fall within the range of Rs. 9.99 lakh – Rs. 13.88 lakh (ex-showroom, Delhi).

 |Engine||1.5-litre H4K||1.5-litre K9K|

-Besides offering ample room to occupants, the cabin is expected to get several storage points for storage.
-In addition, it will receive keyless entry with start/stop ignition system and cruise control, foldable rear seats to carve out more space at the back for storing luggage.
-That said, the 387L of boot space can be expanded to 1,200L by folding the rear seats completely.
+Besides offering ample room to occupants, the cabin offers several storage compartments for storage.
+In addition, it receives keyless entry with start/stop ignition system and cruise control, foldable rear seats to carve out more space at the back for storing luggage.
+The Captur comes with a 60:40 split fold rear seat.
+With the rear seats intact, the model is claimed to offer 397-litre of space for storing luggage and with the seats folded, it can be expanded to 1200L.

 The new Renault SUV is slotted above Duster both in terms of positioning and pricing, which means it offers more features compared to its smaller sibling.
 While some of the bits have been carried over from Duster, it features additional kit that includes a raft of goodies.
 Some prominent safety features that are packed in Captur include hill start assist, rain sensing wipers, vehicle stability control, reverse parking camera, standard dual front airbags, anti-lock-braking system with electronic brakeforce distribution and brake assist.
 Features such as electronic stability control, ISOFIX system and seat belt with pretensioners are also on offer.
 One must note that Captur received an impressive 4-star rating In the Latin NCAP crash test.
 Stopping power is sourced from disc brakes at front and rear.